sharing the journey of relationship, embodiment, and awakened living

 Where is home?
 Home is with God.
 What is God?
 God is the Whole that knows it is Everything.
 In technical terms, God is a universe of ultimate complexity, completely differentiated and completely integrated.
 In simpler words, it is “unity in diversity”: knowing we are one and saying namaste to everything.

 Keep in mind that what’s best for everyone is not necessarily what we would consider best for every one.
 Remember, it’s not about what you think you or anybody else wants.
-You might have to die or suffer to serve the whole.
+You might have to die or experience pain to serve the whole.
 Fortunately, our happiness in life has little or nothing to do with how things look on the surface, i.e., our circumstances.
 Most of our suffering comes from resisting our circumstances.
-When we know that serving the whole is our purpose in life, and that everyone, whether they know it or not, is trying to serve life, then any pain we endure is “sweet.”
-The path is no less pleasurable than playing football and knowing you’re bound to get tackled on the way to the goal.
+When we know that serving the whole is our purpose in life, and that everyone, whether they know it or not, is trying to serve life, then any pain we endure is what Marshall Rosenberg calls “sweet pain.”
+The path is no less pleasurable than playing football, knowing you’re bound to get tackled a time or two on the way to the goal.
 Like Christ to the cross, you’re “glad to go.”
+You know you are going home.

 If the universe is infinite, the process of coming home can go on forever.
 Fortunately, that journey can be a joyful one.
 When we know our purpose, that we have a GPS that cannot fail, and that we are always coming home, we are already there.